-Introduction - Concept - Need - Importance of Economic aspects of

-Education.
-Relationship between education and economics - Education as knowledge economy, concepts of components of human capital Vs physical capital.
-Taxonomy of costs of education, cost - Benefit and cost - effectiveness analysis.
+Introduction - Concept - Need - Importance of Economic aspects of Education.
+Relationship between education and economics - Alocation of fund for education in Budget- Education as knowledge economy, concepts of components of human capital Vs physical capital - Taxonomy of Costs of education, Cost - Benefit and Cost - Effectiveness analysis.